 Are there limits on how high or low a tracker mortgage rate can go?

-In theory, a borrower with a tracker mortgage could benefit if the base rate falls to a negative rate, as discussed in our article "Should I remortgage to benefit from negative interest rates?".
+In theory, the way that tracker mortgages work means that a borrower could benefit if the base rate falls to a negative rate.
 However, most lenders have a "collar" or "floor" included in the terms and conditions for the tracker deal, meaning the rate won't fall below a certain level.
 Moreover, it looks increasingly unlikely that rates are likely to fall in the foreseeable future, with the economic outlook suggesting a rate rise is more likely.

 In some cases, lenders will include a "cap" on the maximum amount of interest payable, a move designed to give borrowers added peace of mind.
 This feature generally comes at the price of a higher overall initial rate and is only really valuable in a steadily or rapidly rising market.

-Another factor to consider is whether the specific tracker deal you are considering has an early repayment charge attached to it during the initial period.
+Another factor to consider is whether the specific tracker deal you are considering has an early repayment charge (ERC) attached to it during the initial period.
 If not, the risk of dramatic changes to the underlying base rate is balanced by the option to change to another deal without facing being financially penalised for doing so.

 While the vast majority of deals will be based on the Bank of England base rate, there are some tracker mortgages that follow Libor, which stands for London Inter-Bank Offered Rate.
 This is the rate at which lenders loan money to one another and is typically much more changeable and significantly higher than the Bank of England base rate.
 It tends to only be used for certain sub-prime deals, as well as some buy-to-let products.